Huijiro/portifolio/src/posts/proud-work.md

 ### Organize your thoughts and your project, it will help you.

 After deciding what I was going to use to make this project, now it's time to plan what is priority.
-Since I could not just implement all the estimated 100+ endpoints, DTOs for those endpoints and then create a client with all the same things again in both the bot and the frontend.
-(Thank go I didn't need to do the ladder manually, explained later).
+Since I could not just implement all the estimated 100+ endpoints, DTOs for those endpoints and then create a client with all the same things again in both the Bot and the frontend.
+(Thank god I didn't need to do the ladder manually, explained later).

-I never organized a project before, both for my sake and for Max's sake.
-We needed to write down everything that needed to be done and any input I needed during programming, be it bugs, changes or extra sudden requests.
+I never organized a project before, both for mine and for Max's sake, we needed to write down everything that needed to be done and any input I needed during programming, be it bugs, changes or extra sudden requests.

 I didn't go far to implement SCRUM (ew), but I finally sat down, to actually learn what Github was good for.

-Issues, PRs, and Commits, where all things I paid no much mind while programming.
-Issues where never a thing since no one does Issues for their individual projects, PRs was just a way for me to conveniently merge my branches, and commits where just "did a thing, lol".
+Issues, PRs, and Commits, were all things I didn't pay much mind to while programming.
+Issues where never a thing since no one does Issues for their individual projects, PRs were just a way for me to conveniently merge my branches, and commits were just "did a thing, lol".

 Oh boy, how much I had to learn.

-If I was to work in this mostly by myself, I had the job of automating most part of the menial work if possible, automatic deploying, checking for code errors, build failures before merge, and code formatting.
+If I was to work in this mostly by myself, I had the job of automating most part of the menial work if possible, automatic deploying, checking for code errors, build failures before merge and code formatting.

 I could guarantee that most of this would done by my part on my local machine, but I had no way to be sure that Max wouldn't push some breaking change to main and ask me to fix it later.
 (He had the habit in the beginning of having his VSCode root outside the project which disabled ESLint, Prettier and the LSP, and program like that.)